Tag: global-history

 Conclusion

 That is all for this blog.
-I know, this blog was a bit technical.
-I tried to write the gameplay details as little as possible.
 Hope you found it helpful.
-If so, please like, share, and subscribe to my newsletters for updates on my future blogs.
+If so, please comment, share, and subscribe to my newsletters for updates on my future blogs.
 Thank you for reading this blog.

 Introduction